Owlbertz/a11y-collection/components/README.md

 # Components

-This is an index for the components:
+This is an index for the components.
+Each sub-page describes its component by giving pratical examples and showing guidlines and best practices.

 ## Containers
 - [Tabs](tabs.md)